Financial Aid FAQ

 Q. My financial aid award is not the same as last year.
 What happened?

-Q. When will I get my money?
+Q. When will I receive my financial aid funds?

 Q. Is there any special consideration if I have brothers and sisters continuing their education beyond high school?

 Yes.
 The expected parental contribution is adjusted for families with more than one dependent child attending post secondary schools.